codepoet80/webos-catalog-backend/README.md

 ## The Rest of the Archive

-While this project represents the back-end (and web-based front-end) of App Museum II, it depends on archived content that has been preserved by the community.
+While this project represents the back-end (and web-based front-end) of App Museum II, it depends on archived content that has been preserved by the community. webOS Archive does not host any binaries.
 By changing the `WebService/config.php` file you can point to community hosts for each set of content.

 + **AppMetadata**: Detailed app meta data for each app.
 Available in this [GitHub repository](https://www.github.com/codepoet80/webos-catalog-metadata).
 + **AppImages**: Art (icon and screenshot) files for each app.
 Available in this [archive](https://archive.org/details/webOSAppCatalogArchive-Complete).